You are here

-Providing evidence to the Administrative Appeals Tribunal and the Australian Information Commissioner as required
+About evidence to the AAT and the Australian Information Commissioner

-There were no quantitative performance measures identified in the OIGIS Corporate Plan 2015–19 that were directly applicable to the evidence we provided to the AAT and the Australian Information Commissioner.
+There were no quantitative performance measures identified in the OIGIS Corporate Plan 2016–20 that were directly applicable to the evidence we provided to the AAT and the Information Commissioner.

-In one new case referred to the Inspector-General by the Australian Information Commissioner, the IGIS decided after taking into account the functions under the IGIS Act that the matter fell outside of her area of expertise and, on that basis, declined to give evidence.
-The other new request from the Australian Information Commissioner was outstanding at the end of the reporting period.
+In the new case referred to the Inspector-General by the Information Commissioner, the IGIS decided after taking into account her functions under the IGIS Act that the matter fell outside of her area of expertise and, on that basis, declined to give evidence.
 In another case which was carried over from the previous year, the former Inspector-General provided evidence on one aspect of the claim being made by the Commonwealth.

 Although the Inspector-General was notified by the AAT of one new case where the IGIS may be requested to give evidence, at the end of the reporting period the IGIS had not been called to give evidence in that case.